zhaozhijie1997/Jetson_TX2/README.md

 1. Run ifconfig to find out the local ip address starting with 10.169......
 2. Run netstat -tulpn | grep LISTEN to check for open ports
 3. Then change the corresponding ip address and port no at both client and server side

+This repo also contains a video recorder API to record raw video footage Change corresponding save file address and name as you wish